iszczesniak/cpp/memory/index.md

 ## Returning a result

-If the return type is of a non-reference type, we say that a function returns the result by value.
+If the return type is a non-reference type, we say that a function returns the result by value.
 In modern C++ returing by value is fast, does not impose any unnecessary overhead, and therefore is recommended.
 It's not what it used to be in the deep past, before C++